glpi-project/docdev/source/plugins/hooks.rst

    After an item is purged (not pushed to trash, see ``item_delete``).
 The ``fields`` property still available.

 ``pre_item_restore``
    Before an item is restored from trash.
-Notice: cannot stop the process.

 ``item_restore``
    After an item is restored from trash.